Update from Glasgow Licensing Board 3 July 2020

 Certificate for the Introduction to the role of the professional Taxi and Private Hire Car Driver at SCQF Level 5

-Given the Covid-19 situation, the Licensing and Regulatory Committee decided to delay the implementation of the Certificate in Introduction to the Role of the Professional Taxi and Private Hire Driver at SCQF level 5 as a requirement for the renewal of a taxi or private hire car driver's licence.
+Following the meeting of the Licensing and Regulatory Committee on the 21 April 2021, the committee agreed to implement the Certificate in Introduction to the Role of the Professional Taxi and Private Hire Driver at SCQF level 5 as a requirement for the renewal of a taxi driver's licence and private hire car driver's licence with effect from 1st January 2022.

 The Topographical Test on 31 March 2020 has been postponed.
 Please do not attend the City Chambers on 31 March 2020 to sit this test.
 The Licensing section will contact you as soon as possible to re-arrange the Topographical Test.